crazyyy/wp-framework/wp-content/plugins/index-wp-mysql-for-speed/readme.txt

 It's a good idea to monitor for a five-minute interval at a time of day when your site is busy.
 Once you've completed a monitor, you can examine it to determine which database operations are slowing you down the most.

+Please consider uploading your saved monitors to the plugin's servers.
+It's how we learn from your experience to keep improving.
+Push the Upload button on the monitor's tab.

+<h4>WP-CLI command line operation</h4>

+This plugin supports [WP-CLI](https://wp-cli.org/).
+When your tables are large this is the best way to add the high-performance keys: it doesn't time out.

+Give the command `wp help index-mysql` for details.
+A few examples:

+* `wp index-mysql status` shows the current status of high-performance keys.
+* `wp index-mysql enable --all` adds the high-performance keys to all tables that don't have them.
+* `wp index-mysql enable wp_postmeta` adds the high-performance keys to the postmeta table.
+* `wp index-mysql disable --all` removes the high-performance keys from all tables that have them, restore WordPress's default keys.
+* `wp index-mysql enable --all --dryrun` writes out the SQL statements necessary to add the high-performance keys to all tables, but does not run them.
+* `wp index-mysql enable --all --dryrun | wp db query` writes out the SQL statements and pipes them to wp db to run them.

+Note: avoid saving the --dryrun output statements to run later.
+The plugin generates them to match the current state of your tables.

+<h4>What's new in version 1.4?</h4>

+Since the first release, our users have told us about several more opportunities to speed up their WooCommerce and core WordPress operations.
+We've added keys to the `meta` tables to help with searching for content, and to the `users` table to look people up by their display names.
+And, you can now upload saved Monitors so we can see your slowest queries.
+We'll use that information to improve future versions.
+Thanks, dear users!

+WordPress version updates attempt to restore some of WordPress's default keys.
+This plugin prompts you to add the high-performance keys after updates.

+We have added the --dryrun switch to the WP-CLI interface for those who want to see the SQL statements we use.

 = Credits =
 * Michael Uno for Admin Page Framework.
 * Marco Cesarato for LiteSQLParser.